-As we plan our next major trip, this time to the Balkans in Eastern Europe and with two young children, I am thinking back at the adventures my wife I shared and notably the backpack trip we took with our daughter Wynter to Asia when she was 6 months old…What we packed for each trip, what camera gear I brought and how the experiences were different.
+As we plan our next major trip, this time to the Balkans in Eastern Europe and with two young children, I am thinking back at the adventures my wife I shared and notably the backpack trip we took with our daughter Wynter to Asia when she was 6 months old…What we packed for each trip, what game camera gear I brought and how the experiences were different.

 Before I get to our journey with Wynter I thought I’d start at the beginning and talk about the trip that started it all for us.
 Before the children.
 Two years around our world.